njoseGIT/flab/README.md

 Author: Nicholas A. Jose

-For code documentation, go to https://flab.readthedocs.io/en/latest/
+For code documentation, go to https://flab.readthedocs.io/en/latest/.
+This is currently under revision since the release of 3.0.

 ## Recent Updates
 1.0.0: Device objects have publicly accessible attributes and methods.

 1.0.7: Resolution of bug in booting.
 Boot script no longer requires changing of directories.

 1.1.0: Resolved issues in closing flab and multiprocessing.
-Requires Python 3.9 or later
+Requires Python 3.10 or later

 1.1.1: Resolved issue in listing tasks